SaicharanKandukuri/Toolloa/README.md

 ```bash
 toolloa install Ubuntu
 ```
-dont use <> symbols in installation command 🤦‍♂️
 ###### see in below brackets for distro-alias.
 ## Avalible distros
 - [x] ubuntu 20.04 focal (ubuntu)